 Dr Peter Ford is a GP in the Tea Tree Gully area.
 He has been providing palliative care in residential aged care facilities, at home and in private hospital settings for 32 years.
 He is a Clinical Lecturer with the Department of General Practice at the University of Adelaide, involved in general practice training, and Clinical Examiner for the RACGP.
 Previous positions have included Chairman of Adelaide North East Division of General Practice, President of AMA SA, and Treasurer and Chair of various sub-committees including Healthy Ageing at federal AMA.
 Currently he is an Elected Member of Council of the City of Burnside.

-Nick Redin is the Chief Operating Officer for Thoroughbred Racing SA Ltd, the governing body for the thoroughbred racing code in South Australia.
+Nick Redin has served as Treasurer since his election to the Board in 2015.
+He is Chief Operating Officer for Thoroughbred Racing SA Ltd, the governing body for the thoroughbred racing code in South Australia.
 His role as Chief Operating Officer includes the management of the Finance, Administration, IT and Racing Departments as well as overseeing the enforcement of specific government legislation.
-He manages the relationships with a number of industry stakeholders and has represented SA on national thoroughbred racing industry Boards and Committees.
-He has broad experience in the professional services environment (accounting) and has worked across a diverse range of small and large manufacturing enterprises and service industries in a number a differing roles in both for and not for profit organisations.
+He manages the relationships with a number of industry stakeholders and has represented SA on national industry Boards and Committees.
+He has broad experience in the professional services environment (accounting) and has worked across a diverse range of small and large manufacturing enterprises and service industries in a number a differing roles in both for and not-for-profit organisations.

 Rosemary Caruso is a Senior Lawyer at Tindall Gask Bentley Lawyers.
 Rosemary is a member of the Law Society Succession Law Committee and a member of the Society of Trust and Estate Practitioners.
 Rosemary heads up the Wills & Estates team and provides advice on estate planning – Wills, Enduring Powers of Attorney and Advance Care Directives, assisting executors and administering estates and estate disputes.
 Rosemary presents to community groups about the importance of having estate planning in order and regularly does home and hospital visits to those who are receiving palliative care.

-Helen Walker is a palliative care nurse and experienced manager in a range of settings, both public and private sector.
-Her current position is Clinical Services Coordinator at Daw House Hospice in Adelaide.
-Helen's palliative care experiences have included the Clinical Management role at Mary Potter Hospice, the Director of Nursing/General Manager of Cabrini Palliative Care in Melbourne, the only fully integrated private sector specialist service in Australia. and Calvary Bethlehem.
+Helen Walker is a palliative care nurse with experience across the public and private sector.
+Her current position is Clinical Services Coordinator at Laurel Hospice at Flinders Medical Centre in Adelaide.
+Helen’s palliative care experiences have included the Clinical Management role at Mary Potter Hospice, the Director of Nursing/General Manager of Cabrini Palliative Care in Melbourne, the only fully integrated private sector specialist service in Australia. and Calvary Bethlehem.